debovema/maven-auto-releaser/README.md

         . mavenAutoRelease.sh && createReleaseTriggerBranch <URL of the Git repository>

+4. follow the instructions of the README file created on the release trigger branch of the Git repository

 ## Licensing

 The Maven auto releaser tool is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/debovema/maven-auto-releaser/blob/master/LICENSE) for the full license text.